stringparser/runtime/docs/stack-api.md

 _defaults_
  - to a logger if the `rootNode` has a property `log` set to true

+## Stack properties

+The only thing that is shared between stacks are their arguments, so properties can be safely attached to them and used without side effects.

+Special properties are
+ - `wait`: makes the next handle to wait for this to finish.

 ## Stack entry points

 There are two entry points for the Stack API: